openhab/openhabian/docs/openhabian.md

 # openHABian - Hassle-free openHAB Setup
 The Raspberry Pi and other small single-board computers are quite famous platforms for openHAB.
-However, setting up a fully working Linux system with all recommended packages and openHAB recommendations is a **boring task** taking quite some time and **Linux newcomers** shouldn't worry about these technical details.
+However, setting up a fully working Linux system with all recommended packages and openHAB recommendations is a **boring task**, takes a lot of time and **Linux newcomers** shouldn't need to worry about technical details like these.

 <p style="text-align: center; font-size: 1.2em; font-style: italic;"><q>A home automation enthusiast doesn't have to be a Linux enthusiast!</q></p>